riley-martin/gestures/README.md

 ## Installation
 ### Platforms
 Linux.
-The testing workflow runs on Ubuntu and I test it myself on Arch Linux, but it should work on any distro if it uses the
+The testing workflow runs on Ubuntu and I test it myself on Artix Linux, but it should work on any distro if it uses the
 `libinput` touchpad driver rather than the older `synaptics` driver.
 Note: If your DE/WM has its own touchpad gestures system, it will most likely need to be disabled to prevent conflicts.